Policy

 Travel on employer's business

-When the conditions of the employment require the worker to travel away from the employer's premises, the worker is considered to be in the course of the employment continuously except when a distinct departure on a personal errand is shown.
+When the conditions of the employment require the worker to travel away from the employer's premises, the worker is considered to be in the course of employment continuously except when a distinct departure on a personal errand is shown.
 The mode of travel may be by public transportation or by employer or worker vehicle if the employment requires the use of such a vehicle.
 However, the employment must obligate the worker to be travelling at the place and time the accident occurred.

 Proceeding to and from work

-The worker is considered to be "in the course of employment" when the conditions of the employment require a worker to drive a vehicle to and from work for the purpose of that employment, except when a distinct departure on a personal errand takes place enroute.
+The worker is considered to be in the course of employment when the conditions of the employment require a worker to drive a vehicle to and from work for the purpose of that employment, except when a distinct departure on a personal errand takes place enroute.

 "In the course of employment" also extends to the worker while going to and from work in a conveyance under the control and supervision of the employer.